Layoff Effects on Benefits

 Medical, Dental and Prescription Coverage

-If currently enrolled, the university will continue health and dental contributions through the end of the month of layoff.
+If currently enrolled, the university will continue health, dental, and prescription contributions through the end of the month of layoff.

 Life Insurance